Vapor Mitigation Updates

 While ownership of the property has changed the commitment of Chemours to our stakeholders in Pompton Lakes has remained the same.
 Our goal is to complete remediation of the legacy environmental issues associated with the former manufacturing facility in a way that is protective of people and the environment so that the property can be returned to productive use in the future.

 We are committed to remediating contamination resulting from past manufacturing operations in a way that is protective of people and the environment.
 We are proud of our long history within the community and we will remain a partner in Pompton Lakes until our remediation efforts are completed.

-- Since June 2008, DuPont has offered systems to residents living within the groundwater plume area which address the potential vapor intrusion pathway.
+- Since June 2008, residents living within the shallow groundwater plume area have been offered the installation of vapor mitigation systems which address the potential vapor intrusion pathway.
 Our team continues to coordinate and install vapor mitigation systems.

 - Technology studies have been completed to evaluate feasible alternatives for groundwater remediation.

 - Soil remediation has been completed at 30 areas previously identified as being impacted by former manufacturing operations.